ManuGar/UFOD/README.md

 ## Using UFOD

 ### Dependencies and installation
-To install UFOD it is necessary to execute the following commands:
+To install UFOD it is necessary to execute the following commands, this will install not only UFOD but also all the underlying detection frameworks:

 ```bash
 git clone --recursive https://github.com/ManuGar/UFOD.git